catalingavan/KissLog.Sdk/README.md

 For web applications, KissLog automatically captures all the HTTP properties.

 KissLog keeps the log events in memory and sends them to the registered listeners all at once.
-This can significantly reduce the load of the persistance logic (such as Disk I/O, database operations or network throughput).
+This can help reduce the load of the persistence implementation (such as Disk I/O, database operations or network throughput).

 ## Basic usage